 - You will receive a call from the clinic to come in to review the test results.
 If a test is abnormal, further testing and/or treatment may be performed and you will be notified of that during the phone call.

 What happens when I come in to review my results?

-- If there is an abnormal test, we will make every effort to have any additional required test or treatment completed during the follow up visit.
-Then, Dr. Jones and the patient will sign the I-693 forms, makes a copy and seal the original in an enveloped marked DO NOT OPEN.
+- If there is an abnormal test, we will make every effort to have any additional required test or treatment completed during the follow-up visit.
+Then, Dr. Jones and the patient will sign the I-693 forms, makes a copy and seal the original in an envelope marked DO NOT OPEN.

 If you’d like to make an appointment or you have questions or concerns about the immigration exam, call our office today at (336) 218-0994!